Montmartre Top 10

 7. Iconic Staircases

-Because Montmartre is on a large hill, there are plenty of stairs all over the village.
-Live out your Amélie dreams by walking up the trendy graffitied back stairs or make the hike up to Sacré Cœur rather than taking the funicular.
-If you happen to go through the Abbesses metro station, take note that this is the deepest station in Paris… You just might want to take the elevator up!
+Because Montmartre is on a large hill (basically the only hill in Paris), there are plenty of stairs all around.
+Live out your Amélie dreams by walking up the trendy graffitied back stairs, or make the hike up to Sacré Cœur rather than taking the funicular if you’re in the mood for a workout.
+If you happen to visit the Abbesses metro station, take note that this is the deepest station in Paris… I’d definitely recommend taking the elevator up!

 8. Food & Drink

 It wouldn’t be Paris without some exceptional food and drink spots!
 Famous restaurants in Montmartre include La Maison Rose and Le Consulat, but you can also find plenty of crêpe stands and classic French cafés in the area.
-Just a short walk away in the Pigalle area, I also recommend Pink Mamma (incredible Italian), Bouillon Pigalle (French for cheap), and Vertical’Art (rock climbing with a cafe/bar).
+Just a short walk away in the Pigalle area, I also recommend Pink Mamma (incredible Italian) and Bouillon Pigalle (French for cheap).

 9. Views of Paris